Do you know that Agra existed even before the Mahabharata period?

 Without further ado, let’s explore Agra.

-- More Things to Do in Agra (if You’ve 2-3 Days)
+- More Places to See in Agra (if You’ve 2-3 Days)

 - Lowering The Curtains